 The above closings only scratch the surface of the story because the following properties came to market in Q3:

-Office Leases: Below are significant lease transactions that were concluded in Q3 2013:
+Office Leases: Office leasing activity was on fire again this quarter.
+Below are lease transactions that were concluded in Q3 2014:

 Below is a table providing information for the major submarkets of Seattle: